Lowe54/milestone3_project/README.md

 I decided to keep a neutral colour scheme for the project, as it made the results etc.. look streamlined

+In terms of the navigation of the site, instead of having multiple sidebars, all the neccessary links were added to one main navbar at the top, this allows access to the add a recipie page, results page via a search button, statistics page and a link back to the index page.

+This gives the user access to all the main pages without having to scroll down the current page.

 ### Mockups

 #### Home page